awslabs/duvet/design/witness/decisions.md

 ### Decision: Option C

-The routing choice per file is glue (G3, named in `duvet-coverage/src/witness.rs`); both scorers on either side of it were verified before this decision (Phases 1–3).
+The routing choice per file is glue (G3, spec §4.4); both scorers on either side of it were verified before this decision (Phases 1–3).
 Proof structure unchanged; 65 verified, 0 errors.